Dark Chocolate Passion Fruit S’mores

-- Lightly oil a 8-inch x 8-inch baking pan, and dust sides and bottom with sifted powdered sugar/corn starch mixture.
+- Passion Fruit Marshmallows: Sift together the powdered sugar and cornstarch, and set aside in a small bowl.
+Lightly grease a 8-inch x 8-inch baking pan with baking spray.
+Generously dust the sides and bottom with sifted powdered sugar and corn starch mixture.

 - Place the passion fruit puree in a bowl of a stand mixer.
-Sprinkle the surface lightly with the powdered gelatin–allow it to absorb slightly as you distribute it.
+Sprinkle the surface lightly with the powdered gelatin.
+Allow the gelatin to absorb slightly as you distribute it.
 This will allow the gelatin to bloom properly.

 - Place the water, granulated sugar, corn syrup, and salt in a small saucepan and stir over low heat, until the sugar has fully dissolved.
-Bring mixture to a boil (stop stirring) and heat until candy thermometer registers 240 degrees Fahrenheit.
+Bring mixture to a boil, immediately stop stirring, and heat until a candy thermometer registers 240°F (115°C).
 Remove from the heat immediately and pour the hot sugar into the passion fruit-gelatin mixture, stirring until the gelatin has dissolved.

-- Using the whisk attachment, beat the mixture over high speed for 6-8 minutes, or until it has tripled in volume and is thick and pale in color.
+- Using the whisk attachment, beat the mixture over high speed for 6 to 8 minutes, or until it has tripled in volume and is thick and pale in color.

 - Once the marshmallows have set, invert the baking sheet onto a clean cutting board.
 Using a large knife, cut the marshmallows into 1-inch pieces and place in a large bowl, or on a large baking sheet.
 Dust with the remaining cornstarch/powdered sugar, and roll the marshmallows on all sides.

 - Store the marshmallows in an airtight container at room temperature for up to one week.
 Note: Slightly drier marshmallows will toast more easily than fresh ones.